-Home > States > Health insurance in Alaska
+Home > Health insurance Marketplace > Alaska

-See your Alaska health insurance coverage options.
+Alaska health insurance Marketplace guide

 If you need help understanding the Alaska Marketplace and choosing the right health insurance plan for you and your family, this guide, including the FAQs below, is for you.
 For many, an Affordable Care Act (ACA) Marketplace plan may be a good option.

 Alaska was among the first states to implement a reinsurance program, which took effect in 2018.
-This has helped to keep unsubsidized premiums in the state’s individual/family market significantly lower than they would otherwise have been,1
+This has helped to keep unsubsidized premiums in the state’s individual/family market significantly lower than they would otherwise have been,4

 Since 2004, Alaska required fully-insured health plans (i.e. plans that aren’t self-insured) to cover out-of-network care under the state’s 80th percentile rule.
-But Alaska’s Division of Insurance repealed the 80th Percentile Rule as of January 2024, in a move that generated controversy and a lawsuit filed by medical providers.2 In calling for repeal of the 80th Percentile Rule, Alaska’s insurance regulators expressed concerns that it may have driven healthcare prices higher than they would otherwise be, and noted that it might not be needed anymore, due to the federal No Surprises Act.3
+But Alaska’s Division of Insurance repealed the 80th Percentile Rule as of January 2024, in a move that generated controversy and a lawsuit filed by medical providers.5 In calling for repeal of the 80th Percentile Rule, Alaska’s insurance regulators expressed concerns that it may have driven healthcare prices higher than they would otherwise be, and noted that it might not be needed anymore, due to the federal No Surprises Act.6

 Frequently asked questions about health insurance in Alaska